orbeon/orbeon-forms-doc/form-builder/formulas-inspector.md

 - Required
 - Read-Only

 You select the category of formulas from the list.
-Then the results table shows, in order, all the formulas of that category associated with form controls, as well as the controls they depend on (see below).
+Then the results table shows, in order, all the formulas of that category associated with form controls, as well as the controls they depend on or influence (see below).

 The following example show dependencies between "Calculated Value" formulas and controls.
 A color scheme indicates the dependency relationships between controls via formulas.